rebelsky/csc207c/_eboards/eboard35.md

 Your goal: Parse JSON, the JavaScript Object Notation, a common form for sharing data between programs.

+JSON lets you have:

+* "Objects" (hash tables with strings as keys).
+Start with `{`, end with `}` and have key/value pairs separated by commas in between.
+  'STRING' : value.
+* Strings: start with double quote `"`, end with double quote `"`, normal rules about backslashing in between.
+* Arrays : Start with `[`, end with `]`, values separated by commas.
+* Numbers (Integers, Reals) : As you might expect.

+For fun, you get to design the hash table; you may not use Java's `HashMap` or anything similar.

 You should work in groups of two or three.
 You may self-select your groups.

 Questions